Travel writing based on first-hand experience

-Spending 2 days in Petra is perfect for exploring a large part of Jordan’s most iconic site.
-Known for its stunning facades and rich history, this visit is one of the highlights of my Jordan travel.
+Spending 2 days in Petra is ideal for exploring much of Jordan’s most iconic site.
+Known for its stunning facades and rich history, this visit is one of the highlights of my time in Jordan.
 Every corner of this ancient city left me in awe!
 It’s always incredible to stand before these monumental structures I’ve dreamed of seeing, much like experiencing Machu Picchu in Peru or the Blue Mosque in Istanbul, Turkey.
 Here’s an itinerary to make sure you don’t miss a thing during your two-day stay in Petra.

 Table of Contents